bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 How to install Brupop is covered in the [Brupop documentation](https://github.com/bottlerocket-os/bottlerocket-update-operator#installation).

-Essentially, you will need to do the following:
+You will need to do the following:

 1. Install `cert-manager`.
 2. Install `brupop`.